kosli-dev/cli/docs.kosli.com/content/kosli_overview/how_does_kosli_work.md

 #### Compliant

-When your artifact was reported to kosli together with **all** the required (as defined in the template) evidences reported as ***compliant***, it will be displayed in you Kosli Pipeline as **Compliant** artifact:
+When your artifact was reported to kosli together with **all** the required (as defined in the template) evidences reported as ***compliant***, it will be displayed in your Kosli Pipeline as **Compliant** artifact:

 {{<figure src="/images/artifact-compliant.png" alt="Environment, Snapshot #1" width="900">}}

 #### Non-Compliant

-When your artifact was reported to kosli together with **all** the required (as defined in the template) evidences, with **at least one** of these evidences reported as ***non-compliant***, it will be displayed in you Kosli Pipeline as **Non-compliant** artifact:
+When your artifact was reported to kosli together with **all** the required (as defined in the template) evidences, with **at least one** of these evidences reported as ***non-compliant***, it will be displayed in your Kosli Pipeline as **Non-compliant** artifact:

 {{<figure src="/images/artifact-non-compliant.png" alt="Environment, Snapshot #1" width="900">}}

 #### Incomplete

-When your artifact was reported to kosli but **not all** the required (as defined in the template) evidences were reported yet, it will be displayed in you Kosli Pipeline as **Incomplete** artifact:
+When your artifact was reported to kosli but **not all** the required (as defined in the template) evidences were reported yet, it will be displayed in your Kosli Pipeline as **Incomplete** artifact:

 {{<figure src="/images/artifact-incomplete.png" alt="Environment, Snapshot #1" width="900">}}

 ### Deployments

-No matter if you deploy your artifacts from your build pipeline, or do you have a separate one for that purpose, you should report to Kosli that you expect an artifact to start running in an environment.
+No matter if you deploy your artifacts from your build pipeline, or you have a separate one for that purpose, you should report to Kosli that you expect an artifact to start running in an environment.
 You do that using [kosli expect deployment](/client_reference/kosli_expect_deployment/) command.
 Environment that you're deploying to has to be specified, so if you deploy to more than one environment you need to report each deployment separately

 ## What are the fingerprints